SonarHEXAGON/ProjectileCore/README.md

 });
 ```

 If your current source tree does not expose these fields yet, sync the latest simulated snap patch before relying on this section.
 Yes, this is the boring warning.
-Boring warnings prevent spicy bugs.

 ## Bezier, Homing, And Angles